Mysftz/portfolio/content/projects/CollatzConjectureAnalysis.md

 showInProjects: true
 ---

-A python analysis of the famous unsolved Collatz Conjecture problem.
+An analysis into the famous mathematical problem of the Collatz conjecture.